SteveSerjeant/COMP2000_Kiosk/README.md

 2. UpdateStockFile() method.
 As per the assignment brief the relevant stock file entries should be updated to reflect the customer purchase.
 This method call was left commented out in the cash and card payment methods with the intention of later completion but sadly insufficient time remains for this.

 3. On the display areas the entire contents of the relevant line of the stock file are displayed on the shopping and checkout screens.
 I was unable to work out how to display just the item description and price without the stock code and stock quantity.
 The full details ae also displayed on the receipts outputted from the program.

+The short time frame to complete the project resulting from getting to grips with the design patterns and also mental health issues from the current pandemic prevented any formalised testing of the code.

+If I had to attempt this type of project again a greater effort to adhere to the principles of the required design patterns together with appropriate testing classes would be targeted.
+Nevertheless I have learnt a lot during the process and have gained some insights into approaching this type of project that could be implemented in the future.

+Steve Serjeant
+28th January 2021.